By Anibal Santiago

 The new leaders in-charge inherited many on-going challenges that are deep rooted in the city.
 Lack of diversity in the staff to mirror the student body continues to lack and grows at a slow pace.

-Bourque explained that Chelsea is a poor city and can’t compete with other districts when it comes to productivity, equipment, staffing, etc. She always collaborates with Teachers of America to contract teachers of color; she would get them for two years and then they would leave for another job.
+Bourque said that Chelsea is a poor city and can’t compete with other districts when it comes to productivity, equipment, staffing.
+She said she always collaborates with Teachers of America to contract teachers of color.
+She said she would get them for two years and then they would leave for another job.

 “I mean, I want them to stay because I chose them for a reason, to better suit and serve the students which aligns with my mission of diversifying my staff.
-But can I blame them for leaving to do the same job but for 6 to 8 thousand dollars more in Boston Public Schools?” said Bourque.
+But can I blame them for leaving to do the same job but for $6,000 to $8,000 more in Boston Public Schools?” said Bourque.

 The plan to reopen schools in the new academic year has the highest priority for the city leaders.
-Bourque feels confident that the city will make the right decisions for the community.
+Bourque said she feels confident that the city will make the right decisions for the community.

 - Government and Communications